 If you’re fed up with endless battles deciding the fate of the kingdom, you can install this Diplomacy mod to activate fun and creative options to cooperate with other leaders.
 This includes the use of messengers, forming alliances and non-aggression pacts, granting fiefs to clans inside your kingdom, and controls for Vassal Diplomacy.

 Describing itself as “the number one stop for all custom armour needs”, the Open Source Armory is a combination of many existing, popular mods that add over 1,000 armour, 58 shields, 16 banners, and 21 weapons.

-If you want to be the ultimate bannerlord (what even is a bannerlord, actually?), then this customisation mod is the way to do it.
+If you want to hold a custom banner that will make your enemies quake in their boots, then the BannerEditor mod is the way to do it.
 It unlocks even more editing options so you can create brightly coloured masterpieces to charge into battle with.

 Lame horses are not lame

 It sucks when your horse becomes lame, so if you want to mend your horsie then this simple mod will remove all penalties that come with a lame horse.
 Poor guys.

 We couldn’t have a list of mods without a graphical enhancer.
 Bannerlord looks alright, but this colour correction mod slightly enhances the colour making each blade of grass pop to give the game a stunning new look.

 Nexus Mods has already created a handy place to store all your Mount & Blade II: Bannerlord mods using its Vortex mod manager.
 Once you’ve installed the manager, simply use the Bannerlord extension to keep all your mods in one place.
 Alternatively, you can also use the Mount & Blade 2: Bannerlord modding kit, which comes with the game, to keep everything in one place.